Guidelines for a clear, engaging poster

 - A gradient color fill in the background uses a lot of ink, and will not always print well.

-Proofreading and Printing a Poster for the SRI Presentation
+Proofreading and Printing a Poster for the Science Research Institute Presentation

 - Save your file as a PDF and print it out on 8½" x 11" paper to get a rough idea of what it will look like when printed.

 - You can magnify it to proofread it, so that the text is easier to read, by photocopying it onto 11" x 17" paper, magnifying by 140%.
 If there is anything on the poster that you can't make out clearly at this size, you need to make that element of the poster larger.

 - Keep your poster file size small.
 If you go over 10MB, you will increase your chances of running into jams, clogs and errors printing.
 Image size is what will make a poster file too large to print.
 Too large files often are related to images that were imported at much too high resolution.

 - Submit it to the Dean of Studies Office for printing.

 Practice Exercises to do in the SRI Poster Making Workshop

 - Find an image on the Internet to use for practice, by going to Wikimedia Commons.
 Search for a science-related image (e.g. bacteria, or an image related to your own research).
 Save the image on your computer's desktop or Downloads folder, and remember what it is called.
 (On the computers in the instruction lab, you can only save items to the D:\temp folder.)
 Click on "Use this file" in Wikimedia Commons to see what attribution statement you would use if you wanted to insert this image into your poster.